This week’s Green Moms Weekly has to do with pregnancy choices and attachment parenting.

 - Attend birth preparedness classes.
 These teach you that birth is a normal physiologic event in a woman’s life, not an emergency or medical event.

 - For the same reason, watch videos of home births.
-Read birth stories.
+Read healthy, normal birth stories.

 - Prepare yourself mentally and emotionally for a natural birth.
-Read how to have natural childbirth.
-Read more about the connection between breastfeeding and childbirth here.
+Read about how to have natural childbirth.
+Read more about the connection between breastfeeding and childbirth.

 - Attend a La Leche League meeting (or several).
 Not only will this experience help you be more comfortable breastfeeding in public, but simply being around a lot of nursing mothers will help you learn the art of breastfeeding.
 There are a lot of other things you can learn by attending La Leche League meetings, such as help with babywearing, positive discipline styles, and more.